andy-guttridge/tribehub_react/README.md

 In addition, the site was deployed early and subject to continual user testing throughout the development process.
 This resulted in a number of enhancements to the user experience, which are documented in the user stories and planning sections above.

+### Automated tests
+Four automated tests were written for the `Header.js` component.
+These are in `src/components/__tests__/Header.test.js`.

+The tests are as follows, and all passed:

+- Test that the Header component renders with the logo text, and without a sign-out button when the user is not authenticated.
+- Test that the Header renders a welcome message with the user's name when authenticated.
+- Test that the Header renders a sign-out button for an authenticated user.
+- Test that the Header does not render a welcome message or sign-out button after an authenticated user has pressed the sign-out button.

 ### Validator testing

 ### W3C CSS validator